jamargoochIT/configure-ad/README.md

 We’ll be prompted to restart, so we’ll click restart now.
-After Client-1 restarts it will be a part of DC-1’s domain.
+After Client-1 restarts it will be a part of DC-1’s domain.<br><br><br>

-Setup Remote Desktop for non-administrative users on Client-1

-We’ll log into Client-1 as mydomain.com\dah_admin  (use what name you created.)
+Up next we’ll log into Client-1 as mydomain.com\dah_admin  (use what name you created.)

 We’re going to open system properties by right clicking on the Windows start menu and selecting system.